adpe/portfolio/content/projects/contributions/first-moodle-contribution.md

   developers that have ever contributed to this gorgeous project.

   Me, for my part have only done yet one contribution.
-My contributions are found under this [link](https://moodle.org/dev/gitcommits.php?version=x.x.x&userid=2177440&merges=0).
+My contributions can be found under this [link](https://moodle.org/dev/gitcommits.php?version=x.x.x&userid=2177440&merges=0).
   But I'm active reporting bugs and try to deliver something helpful.